Israel Matters: A Theology of People and Land

 Course Instructor and Meeting Times:

 Instructor: Gerald R. McDermott, Ph.
-D. This course will be followed according to the student’s own time with a few pre-planned live sessions for any clarifications, questions & answers with Dr. McDermott according to the schedule below starting mid-October 2022 for 10 weeks.
+D. This course will be followed according to the student’s own time with a few pre-planned live sessions for any clarifications, questions & answers with Dr. McDermott according to the schedule below starting October 26th, 2022 for 11 sessions.

 Course Summary Description: